basnijholt/glove80-tailorkey/README.md

 └─ README.md
 ```

-- **sources/variants** contains the original layouts, one file per variant.
-  These are treated as the authoritative copies that should be edited when
-  making changes.
-- **sources/variant_metadata.json** lists each variant, the path to its
+- **sources/variant_metadata.json** lists each variant, the release filename,
-  canonical source, the release filename, and the metadata (uuid, parent_uuid,
+  and the metadata (uuid, parent_uuid, tags, notes, etc.) that should be
-  tags, notes, etc.) that should be applied when regenerating the published
+  applied when regenerating the published JSON.
-  JSON.
-- **scripts/generate_tailorkey_layouts.py** copies the canonical source JSON to
+- **scripts/generate_tailorkey_layouts.py** builds every layer from code and
-  the release file path and overwrites its headline metadata so it matches the
+  rewrites the release file so it matches the committed canonical layout.
-  upstream release exactly.
 - **original/** is where the generator writes the published JSON files that ship
   with releases or get uploaded as CI artifacts.
 - **src/tailorkey_builder** is the growing Python package that will eventually